 Please report any other faults or maintenance issues in your accommodation by:

-Filling out a maintenance request slip in the Porter’s Lodge and placing it in the Maintenance pigeonhole.
+Filling out a maintenance request slip in the Porters' Lodge and placing it in the Maintenance pigeonhole.

-Call the Porters’ Lodge on: 01223 (3) 35660 or Maintenance on: 01223 (3) 35688 – Monday to Friday from 8.30am to 5.00pm or
+Calling the Porters’ Lodge on: 01223 (3) 35660 or Maintenance on: 01223 (3) 35688 – Monday to Friday from 8.30am to 4.30 pm or

-email the Clerk of Works directly on email@example.com
+Emailing the Maintenance Team directly on email@example.com